 Hiring a Bookkeeper

 A preferable option for many small businesses is to hire a bookkeeper.
 Though bookkeeping and accounting are technically different, a bookkeeper will keep track of all the income and expenses for the company, which is critical for tax purposes.
-The cost of hiring a bookkeeper will vary depending on the size and complexity of the business, but it’s typically a few hundred dollars per month.
+The cost of hiring a bookkeeper will vary depending on the size and complexity of the business.
+It’s typically a few hundred dollars per month.

 There are a few things to keep in mind when hiring a bookkeeper: